 Think about it: When you go fishing, you don’t go and grab your fish with your net.
 You don’t yell at or berate it for being a bad fish.
 You don’t point out that other fish that are better than it, do you?
 No. You simply load your hook with the appropriate bait, cast it out into the water, reel it in when the fish takes the bait, scoop it up into your net, and toss it into the boat.

 Ancient Names For The Sign.

-The Hebrew name for this major constellation is “Gedi” which means “Kid” or “Cut off, reminiscent of Isaiah 53:8b which says: “For He was cut off from the land of the living; For the transgressions of My people He was stricken.“
+The Hebrew name for this constellation is “Gedi” meaning “Kid” or “Cut off.
+It brings to mind the verse in Isaiah 53:8b which says: “For He was cut off from the land of the living; For the transgressions of My people He was stricken.“

-The name, “Capricorn,” by which this sign is known today, came to us from the Romans who called it, “Capricornus.”
+The name, “Capricorn,” by which this sign is known today, was given to it by the Romans who called it, “Capricornus.”
 It means “The Goat.”
 The Arabian and Syrian peoples were also familiar with this star grouping.
 They also called it “Gedi” like the Hebrews.